Why Uber and Lyft drivers are striking to protest Uber’s upcoming IPO

 The strike comes just over a month after Uber and Lyft drives in several California cities logged off for a day in late March to protest the same issues–low pay and questionable corporate culture–before Lyft went public on March 29.
 The strike planned for May 8 is larger and more coordinated: While the March action was largely limited to California, this work stoppage will extend across the U.S., with some planned solidarity actions in European cities like London and Glasgow, and will include a rally at Uber’s San Francisco headquarters.

 Drivers who will be logging off have the backing of labor organizations like the New York Taxi Workers’ Alliance, the L.A.-based group Rideshare Drivers United, and Working America.
-In New York, where ride-hailing drivers just won a two-year fight for a law that gives them a minimum salary (which will increase their pay by an average of $10,000 per year), workers will hold a rally in solidarity.
+In New York, where ride-hailing drivers just won a two-year fight for a law that gives them a minimum salary (which will increase their pay by an average of $10,000 per year), many workers will strike and hold a rally in solidarity.
 “Most of the things they’re striking for, we already have in New York,” says Brendan Sexton, executive director of the Independent Drivers Guild, a nonprofit that helped push for the minimum pay legislation in New York.
 Now, thanks to the rule, drivers in New York City earn $17.22 per hour, after the driver expenses and fees that Lyft and Uber extract from the initial payment.
+However, drivers still want to see a cap on the fee per ride that goes to Uber or Lyft.

 In statements to Fast Company, both Lyft and Uber said that their drivers earn over $20 per hour.
 But that number is certainly in dispute: According to an analysis from the think tank Economic Policy Institute, the actual wage drivers take home is much less.
 Average hourly pay for drivers, the analysis found, hovers around $9.21 after Lyft and Uber take their cuts (20% and 25%, respectively) and drivers pay for maintenance and gas.
 Lyft told Fast Company that drivers’ hourly earnings have increased over the past couple of years, but some drivers themselves say they’re not feeling the effects: One driver told Fast Company in March that to take home the same weekly pay, he had to drive significantly more miles, and the rise in hourly earnings that Lyft reports could be a function of greater demand, not that the company is paying drivers more per trip.